 For up to 17 guests in 7 bedrooms and 8 bathrooms.
-This very attractive restored 18thC farmhouse is enormous and quite luxurious, all rooms with private bathroom, several large living rooms, a well-equipped kitchen, the poolside covered BBQ area, and now with a huge banquet & play room of over 120m2.
+This very attractive restored 18thC farmhouse is enormous and quite luxurious, all rooms with private bathroom, several large living rooms, a well-equipped kitchen, the poolside covered BBQ area, a huge banquet & play room of over 120m2 and now with a brand new paddel tennis court.
 The fenced-in 9x4.5 meter swimming pool is icing on the cake.
-Situated just outside of Casserres, a small and sleepy but not unpleasant agricultural town just 7 kms west of Puig Reig and the main C-16 road between Barcelona and Toulouse, this property is on the edge of town, which means you have privacy and lots of room to yourselves, but you can still walk or zip in town by car in minutes to shop or have a meal or a drink or pick up fresh croissants at the bakery for breakfast.
-Excellent feedback.
-Recommended!
+Situated just outside of Casserres, an agricultural town just 7 km west of Puig Reig and the main C-16 road between Barcelona and Toulouse.

 |Size||Sleeps up to 17, 7 bedrooms|

 |Rooms||7 bedrooms, 9 bathrooms of which 7 en suites and 2|

 |Nearest beach||Barcelona 90 km|

 |Nearest travel links||Nearest airport: Barcelona Airport 95 km, Nearest railway: Barcelona AVE 90 km|

 |Luxuries||Fireplace, Internet access, DVD player|

 |General||Central heating, TV, Video player, CD player, Table tennis, Games room, Wi-Fi available|

 |Furniture||Single Beds (12), Cots available (1), Dining seats for 18, Lounge seats for 14|